 I was in and out of work for 3-4 years which was hard as I had always been a very busy and active member of the community and undertook a lot of pro bono work.
 I strongly believe that helping others helps your wellbeing and alleviates mental distress – it can help remove you (at least temporarily) out of your own painful paradigm.
 The ‘feel good’ factor of helping others can remove social isolation and be personally very healing.

-Sarah: How are you now?
+ST: How are you now?

-Tony: I’m well now and my life is happily very different.
+SW: I’m well now and my life is happily very different.
 I no longer suffer from depression and I’m no longer on medication, but I know it could re-visit if life throws up new severe emotional distress.
 That’s not something I relish and I indulge in self-care activities to build my resilience.
 They are my emotional “insurance policy”.

 I think I am a better person because of what I went through.
 I have a different, more fulfilling life and look through a different, better lens than previously.
 I’m now a lot more empathetic of people suffering emotional distress.